GiftNote

 So we did.

-What 3,000 Reddit Posts Told Us About Moms and Gifts
+What Did 3,000+ Reddit Posts Reveal About Moms and Mother's Day Gifts?

 We pulled 3,024 posts and comments from 11 Reddit communities.
 Some are practical, like r/GiftIdeas.
 Some are raw, like r/Mommit, r/AskWomenOver30, r/AdultChildren.
 We also went into r/stepparents, where women try to figure out how to love someone else's kid without being anyone's mother on paper.